osya/personal_website/README.md

 Django-based personal website & blog created during the video series [Django Web Development with Python](https://www.youtube.com/playlist?list=PLQVvvaa0QuDeA05ZouE4OzDYLHY-XH-Nd)

 The project has text editing feature in Markdown.
-Authentication implemented based on `django-allauth`.
 It has Django Admin for user management.
 There is a CRUD management for blog posts.

 Used technologies:

+- Django
+- Authentication implemented based on `django-allauth`
 - Testing: Selenium & PhantomJS & Factory Boy
 - Assets management: NPM & Webpack
 - Travis CI